TheocharisA/Wake-on-WAN-MP/README.md

 ### Using the bot
 After flashing the files in your pico, and running the bot, you will recieve a Telegram message from the bot saying "Bot alive!
 What to do?".
 Whem you want to wake your PC, just go to that conversation and type "Wake".
-Your computer should start almost instantly
+Your computer should start when you get a reply (I have a 20s interval set between the Pico W's get requests to not spam the telegram server and get blocked from accessing it)

 ### secrets.py example
 SSID = 'My WiFi'